kokoko3k/koko-aio-slang/docs-ng.md

             You may want them to merge or not, depending on your preference to see a visible "grid"/lines.
             This function is useful when you want to emulate handhelds screens, where cells are well separated.
+        R,G,B phosphor Y deconvergence
+            This emulates Y deconvergence on phosphor level rather than on image level as seen in the previous deconvergence section.
+            Emulating deconvergence here is good because phosphors will be able to brighten the dark gap left by scanlines.

     Interlace detect + Scanline alternate above # lines: koko-aio will mark a frame as interlaced and will alternate odd/even scanlines